|Delicious from-scratch Bran Muffins with Apple and Walnuts, and less sugar!|

 Preheat oven to 350F/180C.
 Spray muffin cups or muffin pan with nonstick spray or oil.

-In a medium-sized bowl, stir together whole wheat pastry flour, almond meal, wheat bran, Splenda (or Stevia Granulated or sugar), brown sugar (or more Splenda or Stevia Granulated), ground cinnamon, baking powder, and salt.
+In a medium-sized bowl, stir together whole wheat pastry flour, almond meal, wheat bran, Stevia or Splenda (or sugar), brown sugar (or more sweetener), ground cinnamon, baking powder, and salt.

 Beat eggs in smaller bowl, then stir in the buttermilk, oil, and vanilla.
 Remove apple core and peel the apple, then finely chop apple pieces and add to liquid ingredients.
 Toast walnuts for 1-2 minutes in a dry pan over high heat, just until they start to become fragrant.
 Then finely chop walnuts and add to liquid ingredients.